tranhelen/tranhelen/_drafts/2016-12-12-dateswithlucy.md

 I first heard of the term _micro-dosing_ on Reddit.
 I ignored it as I wasn't sure if Lucy was for me.
 Having spent my formative years enjoying the company of Mary Jane, I wasn't sure if I was ready to switch.

-Lucy has had a recent resurgence in tech, being popularized by tech bro gurus, so I did some further research.
+Lucy has had a recent resurgence in tech culture, being popularized by tech bro gurus, so I did some further research.
 An interview with Dr. James Fadiman by Tim Ferris led me to picking up The Psychedelic Explorer’s Guide.
 While the research is admittedly old, I was happy to consider the possibility that I was wrong.
 After all, the book has quotes like this in it,

 > It was the greatest experience of my life.

-After some fun-tertainment doses I was feeling quite pleased with the universe… I was wrong about Lucy.
+After some fun-tertainment doses I was feeling quite pleased… I was wrong about Lucy.

 > “I understood that our entire universe is contained in the mind and the spirit.
 We may choose not to find access to it, we may even deny its existence, but indeed it is inside us…”
 > –Alexander Shulgin

-Having had a couple of fun-tertainment doses, curiosity got the best of me and I planned a series of dates with Lucy over the course of a month.
+Curiosity got the best of me and I planned a series of dates over the course of a month.

 ## Micro-dosing

-Micro-dosing is taking a small amount of the drug every few days.
+_Micro-dosing_ is taking a small amount of a drug every few days.
 LSD comes on blotter paper and due to the illegality of it, it's hard to gauge how _much_ of the drug you're taking.
 To minimize irregularity, the popular suggestion is to use _volumetric dosing_.

 Volumetric dosing allows you to more or less take the _same amount_ each time instead of leaving it up to chance.
 It's still not an exact science, but for a home DIY-er, it's the best you can do.